-Yes, but because of number of documents are required, it is preferable that you come in.
+No, because of the number of documents that are required, it is preferable that you come in.

 Can I discontinue service without coming in?

 Yes, a form is provided at the website under Customer Forms.
-You can complete the form electronically, or you may e-mail or fax the form in along with a copy of your driver's License or picture ID for customer verification.
+You can complete the form electronically, or you may e-mail the form in along with a copy of your driver's License or picture ID for customer verification.

 Can I Set a New Service by Phone?